oxheadalpha/nft-tutorial/packages/fa2-interfaces/README.md

 }
 ```

-There can be separate URIs for display and thumbnail if it is an
+There can be separate URIs for display and thumbnail images.
+To make sure that
-image.
-To make sure that the format of metadata confirms to
+the format of metadata confirms to
 [TZIP-21](https://gitlab.com/tezos/tzip/-/tree/master/proposals/tzip-21)
 standard, it is a good idea to validate it before creation.
-It can be
+It can be done with
-done like this:
+`validateTzip21` function as shown bellow:

 ```typescript
 import { validateTzip16 } from '@oxheadalpha/fa2-interfaces';